 They are not the only ones who oppose the proposition.
 Many retired Arizona Supreme Court Justices, including some Chief Justices, also oppose it, along with 19 former Arizona State Bar presidents.
-Defendant attorneys - those who the Husband and Wife Law Team fight against in court - also are against Prop 115.
+Defendant attorneys - those who The Husband & Wife Law Team fight against in court - also are against Prop 115.

 Mark Breyer urges, "The impending effect of Prop 115, if passed, is not limited to just plaintiff attorneys or defending attorneys; this is an issue that would drastically change the way the courts operate, for the worse."

-"To keep the justice system impartial, it is imperative that all Arizonans vote no on Prop 115," encourages the Husband and Wife Law Team.
+"To keep the justice system impartial, it is imperative that all Arizonans vote no on Prop 115," encourages The Husband & Wife Law Team.
 They advise all Arizonans to view their video for more information and tell their friends and family about the issue.
-Additional information on Prop 115 can also be found at the State Bar of Arizona's website.

 * * *